chocolatey/docs/input/en-us/central-management/setup/service.md

 1. You may find it all on a single line in the file, and that is okay.
 1. Then restart the service by running the following from an admin powershell session: `Get-Service chocolatey-management-service | Stop-Service; Get-Service chocolatey-management-service | Start-Service`

-> ⚠️ **WARNING**: Do not put `sec:` or `secure-` at the start (prefix) of any values that you are adding/modifying directly.
+> :warning: **WARNING**: Do not put `sec:` or `secure-` at the start (prefix) of any values that you are adding/modifying directly.
 That tells Chocolatey components they are encrypted and it will attempt to decrypt them for use.
 If that is done incorrectly, it will cause things to crash.

 ### Can we use an account for the service that is not a local administrator?